mjsamp/clsmon/README.md

 ## Run

-Run the script then you can access the web interface at
+Run the script then access the web interface at this path as an example:

 https://your_web_server/clsmon/aix_cluster.html